AKKALANAGAVARUN/2048-game-python/README.md

 3. **Enhanced User Engagement through Visual Aesthetics**: Leveraged a color-coded grid system to provide visual feedback for tile values, employing industry-standard design principles to improve usability.
 Integrated dynamic score tracking and game-over notifications to create an immersive and rewarding user interface.

+Steps:
+Setting Up the Game Class:

+    Created a Game class that inherits from tk.Frame, setting up the GUI framework.

+Color and Font Definitions:

+    Defined color schemes and fonts for the game interface and cells, enhancing the visual appeal.

+Grid Initialization:

+    Created a 4x4 grid using frames for each cell and labels to display the numbers, implementing a structured layout.

+Scoreboard Creation:

+    Added a scoreboard at the top to display the current score, making it easy for players to keep track.

+Game Start Logic:

+    Initialized a matrix to represent the game state and placed two '2' tiles randomly at the start.

+Matrix Manipulation Functions:

+    Implemented methods to manipulate the game matrix (stacking, combining, reversing, and transposing), essential for handling player moves.

+Adding New Tiles:

+    Created a method to randomly add new tiles (either 2 or 4) to the grid after each move.

+Updating the GUI:

+    Designed a method to update the visual representation of the game grid based on the matrix state.

+Event Handling for Moves:

+    Bound arrow key presses to functions that handle player input and invoke matrix manipulation.

+Move Validity Checks:

+    Implemented checks to determine if any moves are still possible, both horizontally and vertically.

+Game Over Conditions:

+    Added logic to check for win (2048 tile) or lose conditions and display appropriate messages to the user.

+Main Function:

+    Set up the main function to instantiate the Game class, effectively starting the game.